JackMGrundy/tech-skills-scraper-and-visualizer/README.md

+Please note:
+This code is a "ball of mud" I put together for a relatively quick proof of concept.
+There are a huge number of improvements (in terms of architecture, code quality, etc.) to be made.
+I am in the process of making a web application built on this concept.

 This application can be used to scrape data about what skills are being demanded for different jobs in different US cities.
 See https://medium.com/@jackgrundy/automatically-compiling-data-from-indeed-com-about-what-tech-skills-are-in-demand-7be6e9ecd0f1 for an illustration.

 There are 2 build options: